parasoft/SOAtestToMTM/README.md

 Running MTMImporter.exe with --help will show the required parameters:
 ![Help](/images/help.jpg)

-This importer example also includes a simple ciphter to encrypt passwords.
+This importer example also includes a simple cipher to encrypt passwords.

 ```
  MTMImporter.exe --encrypt 'password'